 - Understand the signs of fish stress, disease, and parasites.

-- Maintain a low-stress environment with consistent good water quality, specific for the fish in the system.
+- Maintain a low-stress environment with consistent good water quality, specifically for the system's fish.

 - Use the proper stocking density and feeding rates.